dex-nonix/4Real/MASTER/REQUIRED/BACKEND/api_router.md

 ```

 Note:
 - Services may be instantiated without arguments if they define class attributes like `model` and `config` on the subclass.
-The parent service constructor can use those when explicit constructor arguments are not provided.
+The parent requires a `config` to exist (either passed or on the subclass) and will only fill missing keys from defaults; it does not create a generic config when absent.

 ### **3. Flask App Integration:**
 ```python